Hong Kong police criticised over failure to stop attacks on protesters

 Many city residents fear that the proposed extradition law, which would allow people to be extradited to mainland China for trial, where the courts are controlled by the Communist Party, would undermine Hong Kong’s judicial independence.

-The city’s Beijing-backed government, responding the scale of the protests, postponed it and later said it was “dead” but the protesters are demanding its full withdrawal.
+The city’s Beijing-backed government, responding the scale of the protests, postponed it and later said it was “dead” but the protesters are demanding its full withdrawal, and calling on city leader Lam to resign - something she has declined to do.

 They are also demanding independent inquiries into the use of the police against protesters.
 Some are also demanding full democracy - anathema to Beijing’s party leadership.

-On Sunday, police fired rubber bullets and tear gas to disperse activists after thousands had ringed the Liaison Office, the main Beijing representative office in the city.
+On Sunday, police fired rubber bullets and tear gas to disperse activists after thousands had ringed Beijing’s Liaison Office.

 The police said in statement that protesters hurled bricks, smoke grenades and petrol bombs during the unrest that came after hundreds of thousands marched through the city streets.

-The Chinese government, including office director Wang Zhimin, condemned the turmoil, which included spray-painting and hurling eggs at walls and a national emblem, saying they challenged the “authority and dignity” of the Chinese government.
+The Chinese government, including office director Wang Zhimin, condemned the turmoil, which included spray-painting and hurling eggs at walls and a national emblem at the office, saying the behaviour challenged the “authority and dignity” of the Chinese government.

-A representative of the State Council’s Hong Kong and Macau Affairs Office said such acts tested Beijing’s bottom line.
+A foreign ministry spokesman said such acts tested Beijing’s limits.

-“This kind of action openly challenges the central government’s authority ...
-The nature was serious, and the impact vile.
-It absolutely cannot be tolerated.”
+“Some radical protestor behaviour violated our bottom line of ‘one country, two systems’.
+We cannot tolerate that,” said foreign ministry spokesman Geng Shuang.

 The unrest in Hong Kong marks the greatest popular challenge to Chinese leader Xi Jinping since he came to power in 2012.

-Reporting by Donny Kwok, James Pomfret, Felix Tam, Vimvam Tong, Greg Torode; Additional reporting by Jessie Pang; Editing by Michael Perry, Robert Birsel
+Additional reporting by Felix Tam, Vimvam Tong, Greg Torode, Jessie Pang, Clare Jim, Alun John in Hong Kong; Cate Cadell in Beijing; Editing by Michael Perry, Robert Birsel